Zirkorn1/mlog-syntax-hil/README.md

 # mlog-syntax-hil
-Mindustry logic syntax highlighy for nano
+Mindustry logic syntax highlight for GNU Nano (atm)

+Contributions & syntax files for other editors are welcome!